Determining Your Financial Need

 Expected Family Contribution (EFC) is based on a federal calculation using the information provided on a student’s Free Application for Federal Student Aid (FAFSA).

 Your EFC is not the amount of money your family will have to pay for college, nor is it the amount of federal student aid you will receive.
-It is a number used by RIT to calculate how much financial aid you are eligible to receive.
+It is a number used by schools to determine financial aid eligibility.

 RIT Graduate Scholarships and Assistantships are awarded by academic programs.
 Students who qualify for a full RIT tuition waiver or full reimbursement from an employer or an outside agency are not eligible for an RIT Graduate Scholarship.